andyvroberts/purple/design.md

 - Store decoded record to queue

 ### Update 1
 Creating queues by postcode results in over 100,000 queue creation requests.
-Because of this, two test executions timed-out after 30 minutes.
+Because of this, two test executions timed-out locally after 30 minutes (Azure consumption plan time-out is 5 minutes).
 Therefore, change the queue granularity to be the outcode (the first half of a postcode).
 Some outcodes are only 2 characters long.
 This makes them impossible to create as a Queue (minimum name length = 3 characters), so append the prefix "landreg-" to each queue name.

 ### Update 2
 The resulting outcode process creates approximately 2,300 queues.
 Execution times across three tests for just queue creation averaged 7 minutes.
 However, execution times including message insert always exceed the funciton app time-out after 30 minutes.

+The next option is to split our workload into much smaller units that can each run within under 5 minutes.
+Firstly, try to load a single outcode of price records into a queue.
+Choose the outcode with the largest number of records in the file, and run locally.
+In the monthly update file, outcode **B5** has 257 records.
+In the yearly 2019 file, outcode **CR0** has 2,133 records.

+### Update 3